The Best At-Home Way to Remove Cherry Angiomas

 The bottom line

-For a cherry angioma you have identified and want gone, an at-home plasma pen is the option built for the job.
-The dermatologist route works too, with the cost and access trade-offs you would expect.
-Topical creams and freeze kits are the wrong tool for this kind of lesion.
+For a cherry angioma you have identified and want gone, an at-home plasma pen is the best home option, because it is the only one built for a vascular lesion.
+The dermatologist route works too, with the per-lesion cost and access trade-offs you would expect.
+Topical creams and freeze kits are simply the wrong tool for this kind of spot.

-The OcuraLife Plasma Pen is designed for cherry angiomas and related benign blemishes.
-Single-use tips, multiple power settings, step-by-step manual.
-Covered by a 90-day money-back guarantee.
+The OcuraLife Plasma Pen is designed for cherry angiomas and related benign blemishes: single-use tips, 9 power settings, and a step-by-step manual.
+It is covered by a 90-day money-back guarantee, so you can try it on a spot you are confident about with no risk.

 28,000+